 Back to Top

-Satisfactorily complete the following prerequisite courses at an accredited college with a grade of B- or higher in all math or science courses, and a minimum grade of a C+ in all other non-science prerequisite courses.
+- Satisfactorily complete the following prerequisite courses* at an accredited college with a grade of B- or higher in all math or science courses, and a minimum grade of a C+ in all other non-science prerequisite courses.
+Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferable to New York Institute of Technology.
 All science courses must be for science majors.
 Only one math or science course can be retaken one time to achieve the required grade.
 Course descriptions are required for each of the prerequisites.

 - One course in General Biology with Lab (four credits)

 - One course in General Chemistry with Lab (four credits)

 - One course in Human Physiology with Lab or Anatomy and Physiology I with Lab (four credits)

 - One course in Human Anatomy with Lab or Anatomy and Physiology II with Lab (four credits)

 - One course in General/Introductory Psychology (three credits)